SellaRafaeli/gutenweed/README.md

 Business Plan Options
 > NowCast: a marketplace for online teachers for tech skills and teams.

+TODOs
+- Good-Weed features:
+  - nicer item page
+  - email on order to buyer and seller
+  - my orders page (with status btns)
+  - search: like YouTube/video sites
+  - dashboard: all sales..?
+  - ML for recommendations
+  - chat between any two users
+  - forum
+  - Signup with just email?
+  - Views analytics

 Septmber goals:

 1. Get paid as tutor